bluamekgd/pretty-ls/README.md

 Get the binary from the [releases](https://github.com/BluamekGD/pretty-ls/releases/latest) page.

+## Windows and macOS

+Only Linux support for now, sorry! (macOS *might* work since it's also Unix, but it also might not and I don't care.)

 ### Note: I used Claude for sorting and debugging so if y'all care about that then keep that in mind.